 This is the case in neighboring India, absolutely out of control.

-Certainly, we would have countries that will not be able to travel to Sri Lanka for a long time, borders for India, Pakistan, the United States and Australia are currently closed.
+We have countries that will not be able to travel to Sri Lanka for a long time, borders for India, Pakistan, Great Britain are currently closed.

 For further information regarding the Tourist Visa required to enter Sri Lanka, read our article in our Travel Guide